Venkat2811/gpu-kernel-batcher/README.md

 1.  **The Carpool (Standard Batching)**: A single command can already represent a "batch" of users.
 Think of it as a carpool taking multiple people at once.
 This is standard practice.

 2.  **The Convoy (Our Optimization)**: This is our project's key trick.
-When we see multiple, identical carpools (i.e., commands with the same matrix shape) going to the same destination, we group them into a single, highly-efficient convoy—one big `cuBLASLt` strided-batched launch.
+When we see multiple, identical carpools (i.e., commands with the same matrix shape) going to the same destination, we group them into a single, highly-efficient convoy—one big cuBLAS strided-batched launch.
 This is where we save on overhead.

 These workloads **intentionally simulate only the GEMM steps** to focus on this second level of batching, which is the primary source of performance improvement.